Entrepreneurs and small business owners typically don’t believe they can learn anything useful from the world’s biggest and most successful companies.

 This is an opportunity for smaller brands to deliver great value and personalize products, services, and communications.

-For example, Drift wasn’t a market leader in messaging/lead generation, but they’ve made up for it by focusing on a powerful content strategy (posts, podcasts, transparency) that has given them a good lift in a very competitive market.
-As an example, here’s a recent post from their blog where Drift shares all of the email content it sends to customers and prospects.
+For example, Drift wasn’t a market leader in messaging/lead generation.
+Still, they’ve made up for it by focusing on a powerful content strategy (posts, podcasts, transparency) that has given them a good lift in a very competitive market.
+For example, here’s a recent post from their blog where Drift shares all of the email content it sends to customers and prospects.

 5) Innovation and a higher purpose attract talent.